mocleiri/ks-bundled-run/Readme.md

         "IPPrefixLen": 16,
 ```

-If you are running directly on a Linux box you can just connect to http://172,17,0,27:8080 directly.
+If you are running directly on a Linux box you can just connect to http://172.17.0.27:8080 directly.

 If you are running Linux inside of a virtual machine you will need to add a static route to the 172.17.0.0/16 network through the network interface connecting your computer to the virtual machine.

+## Add Static Virtual Machine Route on Windows

 For example in Windows 7 that would be: